gwenknight/gwenknight.github.io/_pages/cv.md

 *Projects*:
 * Modelling the spread of antibiotic resistance variation by age with an MRC Career Development Award
 * Modelling the spread of SARS-CoV-2 in hospital environments
-* Collaboration with Nichola Naylor and Tresco Emes on a One Health AMR project within SEFASI
+* Collaboration with Nichola Naylor and Eve Emes on a One Health AMR project within SEFASI
 * Involved in modelling with multiple sub-projects on [MACOTRA](https://www.jpiamr.eu/supportedprojects/third-joint-callresult/), including work with Valerie Baede and Wilem van Wamel at Erasmus, MC
 * SHINY app development for empiric prescribing with Zambian collaborators
 * Supervision of Naomi Fuller's PhD on resistance mutations in M.tb